As an Amazon Associate I earn from qualifying purchases.

 - In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugars until light and fluffy.
 Add the eggs one at a time, beating on medium speed after each until combined.
-Add the vanilla and the yogurt and beat again on medium speed until completely incorporated.
+Add the vanilla and the yogurt or sour cream and beat again on medium speed until completely incorporated.

 - Reduce mixer speed to medium-low and slowly add the dry ingredients.
 Increase mixer speed to medium and beat until no flour lumps remain.
 Do not over mix batter.

 - Pour approximately half of the coffee cake batter into the prepared bundt pan, then sprinkle half (approximately ¾ cup) of the streusel evenly onto the batter.
 Pour the rest of the batter into the pan and sprinkle the remaining streusel evenly on top of the batter.
 Bake for 42-45 minutes, or until a toothpick inserted in the center comes out mostly clean.